dradtke/blog/content/post/build-you-a-cloudfree-hashistack-cluster.md

 CFSSL is a general-purpose CLI tool for managing TLS files, but it also has the ability to run a server process for handling new certificate requests.
-That requires defining a configuration file at `/etc/ssl/cfssl.json`:
+That requires defining a configuration file at `/etc/ssl/cfssl.json` on the support server:

 {{<highlight json>}}
 {